aimfeld/CellMorphs/docs/index.md

 # CellMorph NFTs

-CellMorphs are available as a blockchain-based [OpenSea NFT collection](https://opensea.io/collection/cellmorphs)!
+CellMorphs are created using the CellMorphs open source software, see below.
+They are available as a blockchain-based [OpenSea NFT collection](https://opensea.io/collection/cellmorphs)!
 The collection is growing, but the total supply will be limited to 300.

 <a href="https://opensea.io/collection/cellmorphs" target="_blank"><img style="width:220px; border-radius:5px; box-shadow: 0px 1px 6px rgba(0, 0, 0, 0.25);" src="https://storage.googleapis.com/opensea-static/Logomark/Badge%20-%20Available%20On%20-%20Light.png" alt="Available on OpenSea" /></a>